sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> print(both_positive(S(1), x))
     False

-.. note:: We need to sympify the arguments this function using ``S`` because
+.. note:: We need to sympify the arguments to this function using ``S``
-          the assumptions are only defined on SymPy objects and not regular Python :class:`int` objects.
+          because the assumptions are only defined on SymPy objects and not regular Python :class:`int` objects.

 Here ``False`` is incorrect because it is *possible* that ``x`` is positive in which case both arguments would be positive.
 We get ``False`` here because